 The problem is that far too many people do not have a clue of, or do not fully grasp, the facts concerning hemp and marijuana and its relation to the overall picture of government control on natural substances.
-This includes those that out of ignorance or intention that aid and abet government’s lies.
+This includes those that out of ignorance or intention that aid and abet governments lies.
+Continue reading

-He constantly teams up with anti-free market types like the National Wildlife Federation (NWF) to produce “educational programs” in his software packages, misdirecting unsuspecting children with political propaganda.
+He constantly teams up with anti-free market types like the National Wildlife Federation (NWF) to produce educational programs in his software packages, misdirecting unsuspecting children with political propaganda.
 In 2002 he gave the NWF $600,000 worth of software to help these environmental radicals run their programs to block the drilling of American oil.
-Apparently Gates doesn’t understand that he needs oil to create power to run computers.
+Apparently Gates doesnt understand that he needs oil to create power to run computers.
 Most recently his Bill and Melinda Gates Foundation donated $3 million to eight universities to reinvent the flush toilet.
-Environmentalists call that device “one of the world’s most destructive habits.”
+Environmentalists call that device one of the worlds most destructive habits.”
+Continue reading